MarceloBiase/RFID-Secure-For-Windows/README.md

 The output of both should be added to the system32 folder

-Register.reg then needs to be run as admin and AddTask.bat does as well
+Setup.bat must then be run as admin